-In a turbulent world, New Zealand stands out as a reassuringly sturdy beacon of stability, transparency and fair dealing.
+In a turbulent world, New Zealand stands out as a reassuringly sturdy beacon of stability, openness and fair dealing.
 That’s noted in report after report:

 - We top Forbes' 2012 Best Countries for Business list, which labels New Zealand as a free market economy that can compete globally

-- We’re rated the least corrupt country in the world on Transparency International’s 2011 Global Corruption Index.
+- We’re ranked as the least corrupt country in the world, equal with Denmark and Finland, on Transparency International’s 2012 Global Corruption Index.
 New Zealand is consistently at or very near the top of this Index

-- We’re ranked No. 1 in the world for protecting investors by the World Bank in its 2011 Doing Business report
+- We’re ranked No. 1 in the world for protecting investors by the World Bank in its 2012 Doing Business report.

-- In 2012, credit-reporting company Dun & Bradstreet named us Asia Pacific’s fourth safest country ahead of Japan, South Korea, Taiwan, Malaysia, China, India, Indonesia, Philippines and Thailand.
-They described us as “a low-risk environment for business investment.”
+- Also in 2012, credit-reporting company Dun & Bradstreet named us Asia Pacific’s fourth safest country ahead of Japan, South Korea, Taiwan, Malaysia, China, India, Indonesia, Philippines and Thailand.
+They described New Zealand as “a low-risk environment for business investment.”